 Pulling out of the mountains, the climate changes drastically.
 Here begins the long, hot trek through the grassland, beginning with a bit of a grade before you reach Thorp.
-Stop into the local merchants here—Thorp is a great place to get fresh fruit as well as water and extra sunscreen, which is handy for the long, hot trip ahead.
+Stop into the local merchants here.
+Thorp is a great place to get fresh fruit as well as water and extra sunscreen, which is necessary for the long, hot trip ahead.
 Travelers riding through the Thorp tunnel (#47) will need to sign a waiver form before entering.

 Ellensburg West to Ellensburg East—1.6 miles (Exits 106-109) and Ellensburg East to Kittitas—4.9 miles (Exits 109-115)